ndronos/c-nomorph/Klemens.md

 The topics in this chapter address common errors and common points of confusion.
 If you've been writing in C for a long time, these points will seem like second nature to you, and you might want to skip or quickly skim this chapter.
+It is intendedd for all those people (and their number are legion) who feel a little uneasy when working with pointers.

 (Klemens, 2015) pp. 123-